 There are already many digital influencers, such as Imma, Shudu Gram, Blawko, and others.
 Lil Miquela has her own clothing line and has appeared in brand campaigns alongside Bella Hadid, Millie Bobby Brown, and Steve Aoki.
 Carefully curated online virtual influencers, such as Lil Miquela, have allowed Brud to raise over $125M from investors.
 Virtual mentors like Digital Deepak Chopra and the AI Foundation raised over $10M.
 Companies such as Didimo, Malivar studios all offer a technological pathway to creating one’s own influencers.
 But in the case of ZOZO, the team is being even more insightful than just building a brand mascot they seek to trend on social media.
 ZOZO has teamed up with Pinscreen in LA and together the companies are working on opening up the ZOZO digital humans to the public.
 While it is possible for any company to explore using digital humans as influencers, Pinscreen CEO Hao Li is working on building a gateway to support brand evangelists.
 At the heart of many fashion styles and decisions is not just the garment and the person wearing it, but how it is styled with other matching pieces of clothing and accessories.
 It is common to have someone such as a sales assistant remark that an item would look great when paired with something else, for example, “that shirt would look great with jeans and a blue jacket”.
 Personalized digital e-commerce environments can allow the mixing and matching of a range of items.
 ZOZO and Pinscreen are exploring not only algorithmically offering matching clothing, but also allowing regular people to build looks and ensembles and then post these to social media.
 This would allow people to build their own social media currency while orchestrating fully digital fashion shoots that combine their own taste in mixing multiple pieces of clothing on models in locations that make sense to the narrative that match the fashion-forward social posts of ZOZO power users.
 This would allow ZOZO to be supporting other people’s social media activities and benefiting from the referral traffic generated.
 “I think the idea of having the ability to customize everything the way you want,.. and styling clothes in combinations for a specific person is a really interesting framework that will allow us to do basically anything in terms of like creating fashion models.”

 Hao Li defines the direction of their virtual human fashion research as having three distinct components.
 First, as the virtual fashion companion, “which is basically the virtual assistant that interacts with customers, based on various personalized preferences to make product recommendations,” he explains.
 Next is the idea of virtual try-on, the idea of people digitizing themselves to create their own avatars.
-Pinscreen heavily researched two years ago “but we have decided that we’re still a few years from fully being able for people to create an avatar at this quality that we want,” Li explains.
+“Often what you’re trying is for the customer to explore how things could be, and how they might like them to look … From a user experience standpoint … you want to keep them engaged and able to explore the brand.”
+Li explains.
 The third is creating high quality dedicated fashion models that “we spend more time digitizing and creating, but that have the ability to accurately model clothing.”
 A varied group of models of different ethnic backgrounds, gender, and ages is being explored to allow for proper customer segmentation and customer engagement.
 Pinscreen is producing a database of different avatars or digital agents and each is designed for movement to really showcase how the fabrics in the clothes move and respond.
 All of the digital humans will have a common underlying structure and rigging allowing for standardization but most importantly they are based on digitizing real models and not just producing generic digital humans.
 The team is focused on producing extremely high-quality models with accurate and interesting faces.
 The Pinscreen team is using their proprietary PaGAN technology to get a faithful likeness.

 As the models need to move all of the digital humans are being created for real-time rendering and are being produced in the Unreal Engine.”
 Real-time is really important, so everything we do is in Unreal,” explains Li.
 Takahashi agrees that real-time viewing of how the fabric moves is critical, commenting that “Real-time is the ultimate goal, hundred percent it is super important”.
 For the cloth simulation to work, not only does the rendering need to be in real-time but the digital simulation needs to accurately map to the actual garments.
 Interestingly, many if not all high street modern fashions are designed and tailored in computers, the team is, therefore, able to interface to a series of common formats with standardized forms, textures, and material weights.
 Many companies use CLO 3D, Marvelous Designer, etc for ePattern delivery using the DXF-AAMA/ASTM file format developed by the American Apparel Manufacturers Association.
 ZOZO’s supply chain is therefore already digital, although it is unlikely that the data is perfectly formatted for digital human fittings.
 However, this data combined with machine learning is expected to be able to faithfully reproduce the correct impression of the real tailoring and stitching.
 The main addition that the team is implementing a standardized fabric weight or cloth thickness.